ukarroum/ykarroum-blog/blog/_posts/2023-01-24-auto-inplace.md

 {% endhighlight %}

-Second we need to make sure that the same variable we get as a parameter is used as a target, example:
+Second, we need to make sure that the same variable we get as a parameter is used as a target, example:

 This is valid.